nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

    # Could also have defined it as
    # mask_param = 0.5*(lhs <= 1.0)

-Then we can use the Parameter as connection probability when connecting populations with spatial information.
+Then, we can use the Parameter as connection probability when connecting populations with spatial information.

 ::